 The course focuses on experiencing and understanding the complex relationships between development and the environment as seen through every day living.
 Students will have the opportunity to conduct group and individual research project on issues such as the changing nature of rural lives, the relationship between the modern and traditional cultural practices, rural-urban migration, concepts of human well-being, and the social and environmental impacts of tourism.
 The focus is on the impact of rapid change on the environment, culture, family structure and on specific groups such as villagers, migrants, farmers and women.

-- Demonstrate advanced skills in qualitative and quantitative research methodologies.
+- Demonstrate proficiency in qualitative and quantitative research methodologies.

-- Reflect deeply on the impact of rapid change on culture, environment and local economies
+- Reflect deeply on, and display sophisticated analysis of, the impact of rapid change on culture, environment and local economies

-- Conduct rapid research in a team environment
+- Conduct effective and meaningful rapid research in a team environment

-3. Reflective learning journal or portfolio due at the completion of the Field School (LO 2) (40%).
+- Reflective learning journal or portfolio due at the completion of the Field School (30) [LO 2,4]